Playing Style

 Career Biography

-What makes Williams's career uniquely remarkable, however, is what happened in 2018 — fifteen years after his second world title.
-Now 43 years old, and ranked considerably lower than his peak, Williams returned to the Crucible and produced perhaps the most extraordinary late-career achievement in the sport's modern era.
-He defeated John Higgins 18-16 in a final of extraordinary quality and drama, becoming the oldest World Champion in the modern era at the age of 43.
-His post-match press conference, held in just a dressing gown and conducted with characteristic nonchalance, became one of the most celebrated moments in the sport's recent history — a perfect expression of a personality as distinctive as his game.
+What makes Williams's career uniquely remarkable is 2018 — fifteen years after his second title, aged 43, he defeated John Higgins 18-16 in a final of extraordinary quality to become the oldest World Champion in the modern era.
+His post-match press conference in just a dressing gown, conducted with characteristic nonchalance, became one of the most-watched moments in the sport's recent history.

 Since 2018, Williams has continued to compete at the highest level with the casual brilliance that characterises everything he does.
-He wins ranking events, performs in major tournaments, and remains one of the most popular figures on the circuit — a player whose personality is as entertaining as his snooker.
-His 600+ career centuries from a player who claims to practise barely at all is perhaps the most remarkable statistic in the sport.
+His 600+ career centuries from a player who barely practises is perhaps the most remarkable statistic in the sport.

 Major Career Titles